SteveJustin1963/Orbital-Angular-Momentum-OAM/README.md

 # Quantum “Optical Tornadoes”: Liquid-Crystal Torons, Ground-State OAM Lasing, and a DIY Fork-Grating Demonstration

-**Status:** corrected, expanded, and source-checked on 26 April 2026.
 **Core claim:** the 2026 breakthrough is not merely “making twisted light.”
 Optical vortices have been known for decades.
 The new result is **ground-state orbital-angular-momentum (OAM) lasing from liquid-crystal torons embedded in an optical microcavity**.

 ---